 The complex regulatory landscape that plays such an outsized role in the health care industry generally takes on another order of complexity when it comes to behavioral health.
 Our behavioral health attorneys help providers and health plans of all kinds navigate that landscape, which is still unsettled and fraught with compliance pitfalls.
-As the demand for behavioral health services skyrockets—and as access to those services lags woefully behind—our clients depend on us to help them launch their businesses, get reimbursed for their services, and maintain compliance with the intimidating array of rules and regulations.
+As the demand for behavioral health services skyrockets—and as access to those services lags woefully behind—our clients depend on us to help them launch their businesses, get reimbursed for their services, and maintain compliance with the intimidating array of behavioral health laws, rules, and regulations.

 Grappling with Mental Health Parity

 As the industry continues to address the promise, as yet unfulfilled, of the mental health parity laws, plans and providers alike turn to us for guidance.
 These are not easy laws to comply with, as they have not yet been fully interpreted—correct answers can be elusive.
 Even so, our clients trust us to provide sophisticated yet practical guidance on delivering mental health services in a compliant manner.
 In a field brimming with startups, we also help new companies structure their businesses, negotiate their contracts and oversee their compliance issues.

 Supporting Substance Use Disorder Stakeholders